elzetia/Documentation/docs/RedM/stable.md

 - Add this ensure in your server.cfg
   - `ensure kd_stable`
-- Be sure you remove your previous stable script
--
-Congratulation, the **Stable** script is ready to be used!
+- Be sure you remove your previous stable script Congratulation, the **Stable** script is ready to be used!

 ## 2. Usage
-Go on the store (blip on the map) to get the prompt.
+Go to the store (blip on the map) to get the prompt.
 Press the key to open the menu.

 ## 3. Config.lua file
 **Price format**